-The work of the division Infauna is strongly related to research activities of Senckenberg scientist, but also to the research of many other German and international scientists.
+The research of the division Infauna is strongly related to research activities of Senckenberg scientist as well as other national and international research institutes and researchers.
 We support planning, management, practical work and sample sorting for research expeditions conducted in all parts of the world and studying different marine habitats.
 Most important expeditions of the last years supported by our division were e.g. IceAGE 1-2, IceAGE-RR, DISCOl, JPIO, MANGAN, DIVA 1-3, ANDEEP, ANDEEP_SYSTCO, KuramBio I and II.